karabomasoeu/Capstone-Footprint-Logger/README.md

 # Footprint Logger

-A web platform that lets users track daily activities contributing to carbon emissions, view summaries, and get personalised tips to reduce their footprint.
+A web platform that assists users to track their daily activities contributing to carbon emissions, view summaries, and get personalised tips to reduce their footprint.

 ---